-At the moving interface, the BC gives
+At the moving interface, the BC gives:

-In addition to these conditions, other key assumptions include the full release of the latent heat of fusion, the material temperature at time 0 and the phase change all take place at the initial freezing point of the material, and no sensible heat is released.
+Other relevant key assumptions include the full release of the latent heat of fusion, the material temperature at time 0 and the phase change all take place at the initial freezing point of the material, and no sensible heat is released.

-as a function of a discretized
+in terms of a discretized

-function.
-We then calculate the time steps
+List.
+We then back-calculate the time steps

 Results are plotted against dimensionless time

-is the slab thickness and
+is the slab half thickness and

 is dimensional time.